 The Functions of Various Body Parts in Tango

 The functions of the arms and hands are more complex.
-Arms and hands can be used to hold the partner to form an intimate and cozy embrace.
-They can also be used to support, protect and comfort the partner.
-These are the correct uses of the arms and hands.
-Arms and hands can also be used to convey intentions and to fight.
-Some people hence use them to coerce or resist the partner, wrestle with the partner, spread the partner away to avoid intimacy, hold on to the partner for balance and stability, or grab the partner to assist the movement of the body.
-These are misuses of the arms and hands.
-Beginners must overcome the habit of using their arms and hands.
-Tango is led and followed with the torso.
-Arms and hands should only be used to form a snug embrace, not as the tool to lead and follow, to keep balance and stability, to distance oneself from the partner, or to assist the movement of the body, let alone to resist or fight with the partner.
+They can be used to hold the partner, forming an intimate embrace or dance frame, as well as to support, protect, and comfort the partner.
+These are the proper uses of the arms and hands.
+However, arms and hands can also be misused.
+For instance, some dancers use them to coerce or resist the partner, push the partner away to avoid intimacy, hold onto the partner for balance and stability, grab the partner to assist body movement, or wrestle with the partner.
+Such actions represent a misunderstanding of their function.
+Beginners must overcome the habit of relying on their arms and hands in these ways.
+Tango is led and followed through the torso.
+Arms and hands should be used solely to create a comfortable embrace, not as tools for leading or following, maintaining balance, distancing oneself from the partner, or assisting body movement, let alone resisting or fighting with the partner.
 The touch of the arms and hands should be gentle and weightless.
-Dancers must dissociate their arms and hands from their body and not use them as weapons or movement aids.
+Dancers must dissociate their arms and hands from their body, ensuring they are not used as weapons or movement aids.

-In a previous post I quoted a young woman's insightful observation on tango (see The Fourteenth Pitffall of a Tangura).
-What she called the first layer technique, namely, to maintain a comfortable embrace, and the second layer technique, namely, to pursue visual beauty, in essence refer to the function of the torso and the function of the legs respectively.
-In tango, the torso is in relative rest in the embrace, but the movements of the legs are brisk and colorful.
-If the torso is associated with feelings, then the legs represent beauty.
-A good tango is a perfect combination of the two.
-Formalist dancers concern only about the look and ignore the feelings, and they use the torso as but another limb to create fancy movements under the command of the arms and hands.
-However, pursuing visual impression at the expense of the intimacy and comfort of the embrace is not worth the candle.
-Throughout its history from tango milonguero to tango Villa Urquiza to tango fantasia to tango Nuevo, the alienation of tango clearly follows an aesthetic path farther and farther away from the embrace and feelings (see The Styles of Tango).
-I do not think that direction is worth advocating.
-I believe the juxtaposition of the comfort of the embrace and the beauty of the footwork is totally possible.
-It does not have to sacrifice the embrace in order to pursue beauty.
-Many beautiful tangos danced by outstanding tango dancers, such as the Poema danced by Javier Rodrigues and Geraldine Rojas, and many tangos danced by Carlotos Espinoza and Noelia Hurtado and Agustina Piggio, are good examples.
+Formalist dancers focus solely on appearance and neglect feelings.
+They treat the torso as merely another limb used to create elaborate movements, dictated by the arms and hands.
+However, prioritizing visual impression at the expense of intimacy and the comfort of the embrace is not worthwhile.
+Throughout its evolution—from tango milonguero to tango Villa Urquiza, to tango fantasia, and finally to tango Nuevo—the alienation of tango has clearly followed an aesthetic trajectory, moving further and further away from the embrace and its associated feelings (see The Styles of Tango).
+I do not believe this direction is worth advocating.
+I hold that achieving both the comfort of the embrace and the beauty of the footwork is entirely possible.
+One does not need to sacrifice the embrace in pursuit of beauty.
+Many beautiful tangos danced by outstanding tango dancers, such as the Poema danced by Javier Rodrigues and Geraldine Rojas, and many danced by Carlotos Espinoza and Noelia Hurtado and Agustina Piggio, exemplify this harmony.

 May 17, 2014